belfortlabs/hello-fpga/README.md

                     and the FPGAs are in a bad state.
 - **In case you run your programs without the fpga's programmed, you will get segmentation faults.**
 - Lesser used operations are stubbed out with a software implementation.
 Our team is continuously replacing them with HW optimized versions.
-- Enabling the logger gives you runtime warnings if a non-accelerated function is used.
+- Enabling the logger ([as in env_logger::init(); in the tutorial](./tutorials/src/main.rs#L12)) gives you runtime warnings if a non-accelerated function is used.
 Contact us if you would like priority support for a function that emits a warning.
 - Current implementations use FFT, but NTT support is under development.
 - Development for a specialized cloud environment with optimized performance is ongoing.